Medically Underserved Area Primary · mental · dental footprint

 How does Jackson County compare to other counties in KY?

-Jackson County has 8 total HPSA designations with a peak shortage score of 19.0.
+Jackson County has 9 total HPSA designations with a peak shortage score of 19.0.
 You can compare shortage levels across all counties in KY on the state overview page, or view national county rankings to see where Jackson County stands relative to the rest of the country.
+Score-nearest counties on this release include Ramsey County, MN and Knox County, TN.

 Source: HRSA Data Warehouse.
 FIPS: 21109.
 PlainHealthAccess is not affiliated with HRSA or any government agency.